bbschintu/hello-world/README.md

 Hello Humans!!

 This is Balabanta.
 I work at TCS and Staying in Hyderabad.
-My hobby is playing comuter cricket games and reading articles.
+My hobby is to play computer cricket games and read articles.